-- Choose raw organic.
-Almost all of the nuts and seeds that are sold in stores these days have been roasted, toasted or pasteurized in order to extend their shelf life.
+- Choose raw organic nuts and seeds.
+Almost all of the nuts and seeds that are sold in stores these days, have been roasted, toasted or pasteurized in order to extend their shelf life.
 These heating processes usually reduce their nutritional value (minerals, enzymes).

 - Avoid nuts packaged or roasted in vegetable oil and with added salt.